johnwcowan/r7rs-work/LexmacsCowan.md

 and internalizing are exact converses; in particular, externalizing may discard certain information.

-By convention, the symbols used in externalized forms begin with period, to minimize conflicts with existing names.
+By convention, the symbols used in externalized forms begin with slash, to minimize conflicts with existing names.
-For example, a SRFI 113 set containing the first five positive exact integers might be externalized as `(.set 1 2 3 4 5)`.
+For example, a SRFI 113 set containing the first five positive exact integers might be externalized as `(/set 1 2 3 4 5)`.
 Internalizing this might create a set using the SRFI 128 default comparator rather than any more specific comparator that the original set had used.
 This SRFI does not define any specific internalizers or externalizers.
+(Maybe it should.)

 ## Procedures